Frequently Asked Questions

 Yes.
 Valencia College offers an Intensive English Program for students interested in improving their language skills.
 The program is offered on the West Campus and has classes starting every two weeks.
 IEP students are eligible for conditional acceptance to degree programs at Valencia.

 Yes.
-International students are required to complete the online application and submit official transcripts from all secondary schools and colleges attended, as well as results from the TOEFL exam or the COMPASS exam (language exams are for non-native English speakers only).
+International students are required to complete the online application and submit official transcripts from all secondary schools and colleges attended, as well as results from the TOEFL, IELTS or LOEP (language exams are for non-native English speakers only).
 In addition, a bank statement and copy of passport are required.
 For more information, see our application requirements.

 Documents in foreign languages must be translated to English.
 Click here for a list of recommended translation service companies in Orlando.